 Reported cases have ranged from mild illness (similar to a common cold) to severe pneumonia that requires hospitalization.
-So far, deaths have been reported worldwide mainly in older adults who had other health conditions.
+Deaths have been reported worldwide mainly in older adults who had other health conditions.

-Use the map below to see where all of the cases of the coronavirus in Louisiana have been reported so far, and follow our continuing coverage for the latest news on the COVID-19 pandemic in your area.
+Use the map below to see where all of the cases of the coronavirus in Louisiana have been reported so far, and follow WWL-TV for continuing coverage and the latest news on the COVID-19 pandemic in your area.